[tweet_dis]Dads, here’s hoping your New Year is “happy” … and much more.[/tweet_dis]

 This idea has definite application to fathers.
 Listen to what Mick wrote:

 As fathers, we’ve probably figured out what makes our kids happy—toys, money, vacations, and so on.
 The problem with chasing happiness through all these things is that they don’t last.
 We [need to] lead our children to contentment—an inner joy that lasts longer than momentary pleasures, enduring the inevitable disappointments and sorrows of life.

 We just finished a season where many of the messages are children heard were about making them discontent with what they have.
 The world is constantly inventing new things for us and our children to want.
 For example, those Christmas gifts our kids wanted so desperately?
 Well, there’s a good chance our kids are already tired of them, and they’re moving on to the next thing they just “have to have” that they think will make them “happy.”

 So how do we foster contentment in our families?
-Let me share two ideas, though I hope you’ll add to these in the comments below or on our Facebook page:
+Here are two ideas, and you can add to these in the comments below or on our Facebook page: